Jura17/cat_app/README.md

 - Sign in via Firebase Authentication.
 - Store favorites in Firestore tied to their user account.
 - Tap a button to get a description of the current cat image, powered by **Google Gemini**.
+- See the top ten most liked cat images

 ---